Physics Joints

 2-Axis Gantry

 A two-axis gantry (cartesian robot) would usually be modeled using two prismatic joints.
-The second axis (y-axis) would be connected to the first axis (x-axis) by setting the base of the second joint to the entity moved by the first joint.
+The second axis (y-axis) would be connected to the first axis (x-axis) by setting the base property of the second joint to the entity moved by the first joint.

 World -> X-Axis Link -> Y-Axis Link

-The second prismatic joint would be added to the Y-Axis Link, with its base property set to the x-Axis Link entity.
-This allows the Y-Axis Link to move up and down relative to the X-Axis Link.
+The first prismatic joint should be added to the X-Axis Link, with its base property set to null.
+This allows the X-Axis link to move along the x-axis of the world.
+The second prismatic joint should be added to the Y-Axis Link, with its base property set to the X-Axis Link entity.
+This allows for the Y-Axis Link to move up and down relative to the X-Axis Link.
 When the X-Axis Link moves along the world x-axis, the Y-Axis Link will also move along the world x-axis.

 6-Axis Robot